psychemedia/stuff-and-nonsense/03_Storytelling/too_much_time.md

 "A person hearing that the court would sit at 10 o'clock would naturally understand that to mean 10 o'clock by the time of the place , unless the contrary was expressed .
 In this case, looking to the difference of time (of which we are bound to take judicial notice), the defendant was in court before 10 o'clock."

-If the trial is set in Dorchester, to be on Thursday at 10 in Dorchester, then the case will be heard, on Thursday, at 10, in Dorchester.
+If the trial is set in Dorchester, to be on Thursday at 10 in Dorchester, then the case will be heard, on Thursday, at 10, in Dorchester, using the local time of that place.

 Such is the way of the law in Britain and Ireland, a *Common Law* approach, where judges rulings in the absence of statute, or interpretation of enacted laws and statutes, are the law, Curtis versus Wade defined "standard time" as used in the courts of Great Britain and Ireland.